rex-enigma/data_structures_and_algorithms_in_dart/lib/queue/queue.md

 #### common operation are:
 1. enqueue -> insert an element at the back of the queue.
-Return true when operation was successful.
+Return true when operation is successful.
 2. dequeue -> remove and return the element at the front of the queue.
 3. isEmpty -> check if the queue is empty.
 4. peek -> return a reference of the element at the front of the queue without removing it.